DFC302/subseeker/README.md

 Subseeker can also parse crt.sh, certdb, censys, and certspotter individually, as if one were using the actual websites.

-However, subseeker flourishes with the help of other tools (see example below).
+However, subseeker flourishes with the help of other tools (**see example below**).
 Using tools like certspotter, sublist3r, subfinder, and knock (too name a few), running these tools first into output files and then combining them all into one file, creates a file full of subdomains.
-Using the subseeker (option -S), you can parse each subdomain into a file of sub keywords.
+Using subseeker, you can parse each subdomain into a file of sub keywords.
 From there, you can use subseeker to parse crt.sh for each of these sub keywords, using wildcards to return all variants.
 You can also now use the keyword option (-k) to create a keyword list on the fly, and use that to parse crt.sh.
 Doing either of these manually is time consuiming and requires a ton of effort and time.
 Subseeker however, can do this for you in minutes.

 # Requirements
 Python 3.x